Anilator/OMNY/README.md

 # [Omnidirectional css lib](https://anilator.github.io/OMNY/)

-Hello.
-In this project I tries to collect CSS solutuions that helps support old browsers.
-Link to demo-page in header ↑↑↑.
+In this project I tried to collect CSS solutuions which help to support old browsers.
+Link to a demo-page in the header ↑↑↑.